buy a quality giclee print of works on canvas or quality paper (see email below)

 I harbour an obsession with junk.
 It speaks to me; found strewn upon the ground or buried in a garage sale bargain box.
 I can be inspired by anything, but have been working consistently with oxidised metal for over a decade.

-Up-cycling is my enhancement of the narrative I already see reflected in the patina on a piece of oxidised metal, sun-bleached waste paper or broken wood.
+Up-cycling is my enhancement of the narrative I see reflected in the patina on a discarded and weather worn piece of metal, waste paper or wood.

-I grind, cut and augment my treasures, arrange them on my canvas, paint or draw in what it needs, to tell it’s story,
+I grind, cut and augment my treasures, arrange them on my canvas, paint or draw onto it, whatever it requires, to tell it’s story.

 Sign up to be the first to know about upcoming shows!